 In May 2007, the Company issued additional ordinary shares in order to exchange them for the shares of OJSC Murmanskaya Thermal Power Plant (hereinafter "Murmanskaya TPP") held by RAO UES and certain non - controlling shareholders.
 After completion of the share exchange, the Company owns 84.06% of Murmanskaya TPP.
-The Company together with Murmanskaya TPP hereinafter is referred to as the Group.
+On 1 February 2010, the Group founded OJSC "Saint-Petersburg Heating Grid" in accordance with Resolution adopted by the Board of Directors on 21 December 2009.
+The Group is the only founder of the company.
+The Company together with Murmanskaya TPP and Saint-Petersburg Heating Grid hereinafter is referred to as the Group.